s3n0/e2scripts/LGTV-RS232/README.md

 - command to display basic serial interfaces under LINUX systems:
   - `setserial -g -a /dev/ttyS[0123]`

-- command for listing of all available serial ports and especially access rights to them:
+- command for listing of all available serial interfaces and especially access rights to them:
   - `ls -l /dev/ttyS*`

 - if you cannot turn off the LG-TV with the echo command, it is quite possible that you do not have write access rights to the serial port, so try setting up serial port access rights if necessary: